 - Where do your users need the best signal?
 Many people will place the router centrally, forgetting that most of the signal is needed in a particular room or office.

 - Test multiple locations to ensure you haven’t neglected an unexpected obstacle

-– Always attempt to place your route away from the kitchen due to the large number of appliances
+- Always attempt to place your route away from the kitchen due to a large number of appliances

 - Baby monitors and radios can also cause interference

-An ethernet converter or wireless bridge can be used to increase the range or direction of your WIFI network and typically uses a number of routers to deliver the desired impact.
-This can also be utilised as an easy-to-install method for ‘diverting’ your WIFI signal around immobile objects, like large office mirrors or metallic structures.
+A wireless bridge and ethernet converter can be used to increase the range or direction of your WIFI network and typically uses several routers to deliver the desired impact.
+This can also be utilised as an easy-to-install method for ‘diverting’ your WiFi signal around stationary objects, like large office mirrors or metallic structures.

-We recommend that you take the time to carry out an analysis of your environment to identify physical obstacles, use this information to place your routers strategically and then use technology to solve the problem, if the other solutions do not provide you with the performance you wanted.
+We recommend that you take the time to carry out an analysis of your environment to identify issues, use this information to place your routers strategically and then use technology to solve the problem if the other solutions do not provide you with the performance you wanted.